About the Client

 The Maryland State Ethics Commission was looking for a solution that would reduce the time it takes to perform and complete the review of each annual filing.
 When presented with this dilemma, The Canton Group proposed Robotic Process Automation (RPA).
 By automating these routine manual processes, the Commission can redirect low value, redundant, and repetitive tasks to high value work.
 This allows the Commission to better carry out its mission, meet legislative mandates, and improve the job satisfaction and retention of their staff.

-As a partner with UiPath, The Canton Group was able to leverage machine learning (ML) and artificial intelligence (AI) to create FreD, an attended bot designed to review the financial disclosure statements in the same manner a member of the Commission staff would do.
-Through AI Fabric, FreD is embedded with visual, process, document, and conversational understanding.
+As a partner with UiPath, The Canton Group was able to leverage robotic process automation to create FreD, an attended bot designed to review the financial disclosure statements in the same manner a member of the Commission staff would do.
+Through RPA Fabric, FreD is embedded with visual, process, document, and conversational understanding.

 Not only does FreD create a better user experience for employees, it most significantly eliminates human error.
 By utilizing RPA, each financial disclosure statement is reviewed within 30 to 45 seconds.
 Looking toward the future, the Maryland State Ethics Commission will save approximately 12,500 hours over the next five years.
 To only think of what could be accomplished with this liberated time; the possibilities are literally endless, especially when one begins to contemplate other processes that are consuming valuable time and effort that could be automated with RPA.